terraform-ibm-modules/terraform-ibm-cos/examples/fscloud/README.md

-# Financial Services Cloud Profile example
+# Financial Services compliant example

-This example uses the [Profile for IBM Cloud Framework for Financial Services](../../modules/fscloud/) to deploy an instance of IBM Cloud Storage.
+This example uses the [Profile for IBM Cloud Framework for Financial Services](https://github.com/terraform-ibm-modules/terraform-ibm-cos/tree/main/modules/fscloud) to provision an IBM Cloud Object Storage instance and a Hyper Protect Crypto Services (HPCS) bucket encrypted with KYOK.
+The resources include activity tracking, monitoring, and context-based restriction (CBR) rules.

-This example uses the IBM Cloud Terraform provider to create the following infrastructure:
+The following resources are provisioned by this example:

-- A resource group, if one is not passed in.
+- A new resource group, if an existing one is not passed in.
+- An IBM Cloud Monitoring instance in the given resource group and region.
-- A Sysdig instance and Activity Tracker instance (unless an Activity Tracker instance CRN is passed in) in a resource group and region.
+- An IBM Cloud Activity Tracker instance, if existing ones is not passed in, in the given resource group and region.
-- A IBM Cloud Object Storage instance in a resource group and region.
+- An IBM Cloud Object Storage instance in the given resource group and region.
-- An IAM access policy to allow Hyper Protect Crypto Services to access the Cloud Object Storage instance.
+- An IAM authorization policy to allow the Object Storage instance read access to the Key Protect instance.
-- Two buckets, primary and secondary, in separate regions, with replication enabled.
-    - Primary Cloud Object Storage bucket configuration:
-        - Retention
-        - Encryption (KYOK Hyper Protect Crypto Service)
-        - Monitoring
-        - Activity tracking
-    - Secondary Cloud Object Storage bucket configuration:
-        - Retention
-        - Encryption (KYOK Hyper Protect Crypto Service)
+- A regional bucket with KYOK Hyper Protect Crypto Services (HPCS) encryption, monitoring, and activity tracking enabled.
-        - Monitoring
-        - Activity tracking
-- A sample virtual private cloude (VPC).
+- A basic VPC and subnet.
-- A context-based restriction (CBR) rule to prevent access from the VPC except to the database buckets.
+- A Context-based restriction (CBR) network zone containing the VPC.
+- CBR rules that allow only the VPC to access the Object Storage instance and buckets over the private endpoint.

-:exclamation: **Important:** In this example, only the IBM Cloud Object Storage instance complies with the IBM Cloud Framework for Financial Services.
+:exclamation: **Important:** In this example, only the IBM Cloud Object Storage instance and buckets complies with the IBM Cloud Framework for Financial Services.
 Other parts of the infrastructure do not necessarily comply.

 ## Before you begin

-Before you run the example, make sure that you set up the following prerequisites.
+Before you run the example, make sure that you set up the following prerequisites:

-- You need Hyper Protect Crypto Service instances available in the two regions that you want to deploy your primary and secondary buckets.
+- A Hyper Protect Crypto Service instance and root key.
-- You need a root key that is available to use for bucket encryption in each region.